- The error 0x800704cf is related to a problem that denies you access to the network.

 But sometimes your work can be interrupted due to a system error.
 And one of the most common issues related with Windows Network PCs is the 0x800704cf error.

 It’s easy to recognize because it also comes along with the following message: Network error – Windows cannot access.

-In Windows 10, this 0x800704cf error code usually occurs every time you try to access Network PC, or when an Workgroup is initiated.
+In Windows 10, this 0x800704cf error code usually occurs every time you try to access a Network PC, or when a Workgroup is initiated.